MrNobodycyber/Tool---Mac-Flooding/README.md

 6. Usage of "raise " to initiate an error if the frame is in the known MAC dictionnary; with an "ValueError" error.

 7. Raise will be used with the "try" in line 30 : if there is no error while using verifiy function with the actual frame, continue the program.
-Else if the raise error of line
+Else if the raise error of line 17 is executed bcs of the same value of MAC src, the program will use except  to return an error, and will not send the frame.

+8. "else" in line